kyle-mckay/COMP210-U1/docs/trends.md

 # 3 Trends

 > All trends are direct from the course textbook, "Understanding Computers in a Changing Society,  6th Edition" by Deborah Morley.
-Each section will reference a specific page from within as the source.
+Each section will reference a specific page from within as the source and include word for word details from the textbook explaining the trend.

 ## iPad Ordering Systems